 Since the appeal of this area comes down to the location, the ‘Kagoshima Remm Hotel’ is just the spot.
 A sleek and modern hotel built on the same main street that the ‘Tenmonkan- dori Shopping Arcade’ is situated, it will be no hassle getting to all the places you wish to visit.
 The airport shuttle terminal is located just outside, alongside a free shuttle bus that takes you around the area giving you stunning sights of ‘Sakurajima’ volcano.

-This district is found at the south of the island and is possibly one of the most naturally picturesque places in the whole of the country.
+This district is found in the south of the island and is possibly one of the most naturally picturesque places in the whole of the country.
 Clear blue oceans, seaside resorts and an uncountable amount of hot springs, this is the perfect place for anyone that wants to experience a relaxing and tranquil destination of a lifetime.
 The warm climate and kicking back on the beach are ingredients to the ultimate peak of relaxation, but it cannot be complete without a view.
 Gracefully, you are treated to panoramic views of the volcano, but not ‘Sakurajima’.
 The volcano found at this end of Kagoshima is ‘Mount Kaimon’.
 The conical shape of this volcano is similar to that of ‘Mount Fuji’ and is recognised as Kagoshima’s own version of the iconic volcano.

 Being in an area with a high volume of geothermal activity, it is no surprise that there is an abundance of hot springs with the popularity to match.
 However, while you will find the typical hot springs you can expect to find throughout the country, Ibusuki offers a unique hot spring experience.
 Called the sand baths, it is a hot spring where you are buried up to the neck in volcanic sand where your body is heated from the hot springs underground.
 It is a peculiar form of detoxifying but is certainly something you should definitely do if you are in the area.
 The view of palm tree-lined beaches and the sparkling ocean just amplifies the experience even more and is truly relaxing.
 Seeing all the faces of the people buried in the sand is also quite amusing to see, nothing compares to this.